-Speex encoding is controlled most of the time by a quality parameter that ranges from 0 to 10.
+Speex is a lossy codec, which means that it achives compression at the expense of fidelity of the input speech signal.
+Unlike some other speech codecs, it is possible to control the tradeoff made between quality and bit-rate.
+The Speex encoding process is controlled most of the time by a quality parameter that ranges from 0 to 10.
 In constant bit-rate (CBR) operation, the quality parameter is an integer, while for variable bit-rate (VBR), the parameter is a float.